 In 2016, Recovery Brands conducted a survey asking individuals leaving an addiction recovery facility what clinic characteristics they had come to view as valuable things to take into account when considering treatment.
 The top priority was the facility's monetary policies, like insurance accepted, payment options, and financial support.
 They also valued facility offerings (quality of food, quality of housing, room quality, etc.) a lot more after finishing treatment.
 Individuals new to treatment will want to examine a center's financial policies as well as the clinic's offerings to assist them in their final treatment decision.
 View Larger Image

 If you or someone you know is having a hard time quitting drinking alcohol or abstaining from drug use, you might want to consider a 30-day addiction rehabilitation (rehab) program.
 One-month rehab centers provide a chance to get and stay clean without requiring long-term commitment.
-At the end of a 30-day rehab program, some individuals may continue on with a longer rehab program, transition into an outpatient program, or participate in ongoing aftercare to help maintain their new sobriety.
+At the end of the rehab program, some individuals may continue on with a longer rehab program, transition into an outpatient program, or participate in ongoing aftercare to help maintain their new sobriety.

 What Is a 30-Day Program?

 This type of program requires that you live at the rehab center for a 30-day period (some programs may actually be 28-day programs).
 During those 30 days, you will attend individual and group therapy sessions, participate in 12-step or other support group meetings, and learn relapse prevention techniques to help you stay sober.
 Residential rehab settings also provide you with the opportunity to live with other people who are struggling with drug and alcohol addiction so you will feel less isolated and can start building a sober support network of friends and peers.